cmdaeo/MecchaChameleonAccessibilityHighlight/README.md

 ## Troubleshooting

-- **Nothing highlights when I whistle**: Check the UE4SS console/log for `[AccessibilityHighlighter]` messages.
+- **Nothing highlights when I whistle**: Check the UE4SS console/log for `[AccessibilityHighlight]` messages.
 The sound cue name may differ from `"provoaction"` in your specific game - you'll need to find the correct sound name and update `WHISTLE_SOUND_KEYWORD` accordingly.
 - **Highlight doesn't disappear**: Confirm the character pawn is still valid